BU-CLOUD-S20/Building-a-deployable-application-to-visualizing-the-output-of-a-Deep-Neural-Network-model/README.md

 ## 5. Acceptance Criteria

-Minimum acceptance criteria is a deployed UI (UI-DNN) which calls a cloud-based REST API and visualizes its output for multiple DNN scenarios; except for UI of “similarity” DNN models (UI-DNN-Sim) which will also call a cloud-based REST API for each uploaded query image.
+The minimum acceptance criteria is a deployed UI (UI-DNN) which calls a cloud-based REST API and visualizes its output for multiple DNN scenarios; except for UI of “similarity” DNN models (UI-DNN-Sim), which will also call a cloud-based REST API for each uploaded query image.

 Stretch goals are:
 * Deployment of UI-DNN-Sim site to the cloud.